The Girl Is Mine (99 Souls song)

 "The Girl Is Mine" is a song by British electronic music duo 99 Souls.
 A mash-up of Destiny's Child's "Girl" (2004) and Brandy and Monica's "The Boy Is Mine" (1998), the funky house track was released on 6 November 2015 with a re-recorded vocal from Brandy.
-The song peaked at number five on the UK Singles Chart.
+The song peaked at number five on the UK Singles Chart, while also reaching the top ten in Ireland.